 Kale Til Kachariyu (કાળા તલનું કચરિયું) is a traditional Gujarati sweet.
-This particular sweet dish is a seasonal variety quite popular in the winters.
+This particular sweet dish is a seasonal variety quite popular in the winter.
 The origins of kale til kachariyu lie in South Gujarat.
 I am talking about the Saurashtra (Kathiawar) region.

-The native peoples of Kathiawar make kachariyu in the winters citing health benefits.
+The native peoples of Kathiawar make kachariyu in the winter citing health benefits.
 Hence, today we will make the authentic Saurashtrian black til kachariyu.
 But first, we need to understand what exactly the word kachariyu means.

 The word meaning of kale til kachariyu is crushed black sesame seeds sweet.
 However, not literally but the English translation is like that.
 The main ingredient here is the black sesame seeds.

 The name for this native sweet dish is the Gujarati translation for grinding.
 Now grinding in the Gujarati language is ‘Kacharvu.’
 Since we are grinding black til with other items, hence the name (kale til) Kachariyu.

 - Roast – As I said above roasting is not necessary.
 But doing it will add a crispy & nutty taste.
 You will like the crunchiness in each bite.